Dallas Attorneys for Crush Injuries from a Truck Accident

 - Low blood pressure

-- Hypovolemic shock from internal bleeding
+- A hypovolemic shock from internal bleeding

 - Renal failure